 Generally speaking, a typical day is filled with conference calls and meetings – that could be anything from my Property portfolio to Young Enterprise Chair duties, political or media speaking requests.
 Once the ‘business’ has been taken care of, it’s time for me to focus on my University qualification – if I have a class that day, with my phone and tablet close to me at all times so I can keep my finger on the pulse.

 I sleep no more than 3-4 hours per day, that’s what makes me what I think is a good leader, then I try and have 1 hour of normal life in the evening, where I phone my family and catch up with friends (which is very rare).
 I am a workaholic and I have been since I was 15 years of age!

 What motivated you to get into the world of business?

-Study of Business Analyst Courses in London.
-Looking back to my childhood, I think I’ve always had the ambition to own something and be my own boss.
+Study of Business Analyst Course in London.
+Looking back on my childhood, I think I’ve always had the ambition to own something and be my own boss.
 Even when I was a junior chef, peeling and chopping vegetables for some of Scotland’s top chefs, I was still thinking about business and working my way up to be the best I could.
 In my opinion, anyone can make a success of themselves; it just takes hard work, blood, sweat, tears, determination and passion.

+Who inspires you?
 I was always driven seeing other successful people living a nice life and I wanted some of that too, so I changed my full career to try and get there.
 No matter how well I think I’m doing in business, I can always find inspiration from other leading entrepreneurs, such as Donald Trump, Peter Jones, Levi Roots, Duncan Bannatyne, Glenn Armstrong and Charlie Mullins.